 “Alright, I better let you go.
 I’ll check in later.
 Goodnight.”

 Jax was writing in his journal when he felt the cell phone vibrating in his pocket.
 He was half out of it as he looked to the phone.

 “Hello…” He uttered as Riona had sent those pictures, after all, some very provocative ones at that.

 He hadn’t expected that at all.
 She seemed a tad uncomfortable with the idea.
-So he figured she’d send something like a cleavage shot, but no she went all out.
-Jax sent those pictures to his personal cellphone.
+So, he figured she’d send something like a cleavage shot, but no she went all out.
+Jax sent those pictures to his private cellphone.
 He saved them then erased the number from which they came from.
 He set up an individual file for those particular pictures and a password.
 That way no one else could see them.
 Those were for his personal entertainment, and he planned on using them quite a bit.

 “Goddamn, babe.”
 The man softly howled as she went as far as to send him a kitty shot as well.

 The man was having a hard time deciding which one.
 So he took his time looking at each of them, only to end up back at the kitty shot.
 The man gritted his teeth as he was leaned back in that chair and giving into that much-needed release.
 All he could think about was being inside her as to why he chose that specific picture.

 “Fuck,” Jax uttered as he shot his load.